-Key Test Conditions: Sufficient attenuation and isolation must exist between the two signal generators.
+Sufficient attenuation and isolation must exist between the two signal generators.
 The two-port coupler must be terminated in a load that exhibits a 20-dB or better return loss at the coupler output.
-The receiver is set as close as possible to a 500 Hz bandwidth.
+The receiver is set as close as possible to a 500 Hz bandwidth (see note in BDR test results).